 Innovative.
 Practical.
 Strategic.

-Available to both law and non-law graduates, the program is designed for current Directors and Officers, as well as those aspiring to Board positions.
+The program is suitable for experienced leaders, directors, officers and board members, as well as for those aspiring to board membership and other leadership positions.
 It is the only Master of Laws in Australia with a specific focus on enterprise governance.

 - Suitable for law and non-law graduates

 - Students graduate with both the Advanced Credential in Enterprise Governance and the Master of Laws in Enterprise Governance.

 - Subjects are delivered using a combination of online modules and two-day intensive workshops that can be attended either in person or online

 - Complete a Master of Laws qualification in 16 months

 - Minimum disruption to professional and personal commitments

 - Focus your studies specifically on enterprise governance